ofek/asciinema.github.io/docs/manual/player/options.md

 Type: number or string

-Start playback at a given time.
+Start the playback at a given time.

 Supported formats: